 “I am enclosing some of my treasured memories.”

 What are the treasured memories we enclose for others?
 And how?

 But the thing I never ever had to wonder about was the reliable force of love this woman was for me.
 It was beyond question that she, as well as my parents, my sisters would do anything for my good.

 All I can do is put my thanks, and love, to you, Grandma, out into the universe.

 Top / Featured Image: A scan of a collage of photos my grandmother mailed to me in 1999.
 As if it were ever a possibility, I shall license them with a Creative Commons Attribution (CC-BY) license.

-The post "Grandma’s Then and Now is Now Then and Thenner" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2016/07/grandma-then-and-thenner/) on July 13, 2016.
+The post "Grandma’s Then and Now is Now Then and Thenner" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2016/07/grandma-then-and-thenner/) on July 13, 2016.